 Further strengthening the knowledge platform for future engineers, K-Electric has partnered with NED University of Engineering and Technology (NEDUET) to establish its electrical engineering lab along with the provision of integrated equipment.
 The state-of-the-art lab was inaugurated by Prof Dr Muhammad Afzal Haque, Vice Chancellor, NEDUET and Syed Fakhar Ahmed, Chief Marketing & Communication Officer K-Electric along with university staff during an interactive ceremony held recently.
+The first of its kind initiative will enable electrical engineering students to gain first-hand access to complex electrical equipment, while enhancing R&D activities in line with the utility’s research driven approach.
+The equipment includes modified relays, testing benches, transformers and various other valuable devices used in grid stations.
+Moreover, separate areas for lectures and experiment have been established as well.

 Prof Dr Muhammad Afzal Haque, Vice Chancellor, NEDUET said, “Effective industry-academia collaboration plays a key role for the social and industrial development in the knowledge based economy.
 KE has been playing role of a dynamic mentor for engineering students not just in terms of providing resources and guidance but it is also the largest employer of NED graduates.
 By providing electrical engineering students with modern equipment and state-of-the-art lab, this hands on teaching environment will add further value.
 Further he added, I look forward for more meaningful collaboration between the two prestigious organizations in all areas of mutual interest”.